-During Gibbons’ 27-year reign, three players have earned Patriot League Female Scholar Athlete of the Year honors (Amy O’Brien, Kathy Courtney and Ann Lambiotte), and five players have earned Patriot League Women’s Basketball Scholar-Athlete of the Year honors (Brittney Kiel, Lisa Andrews, O’Brien (twice), Courtney and Lambiotte).
-In addition, Gibbons has coached 10 CoSIDA Academic All-District players, three of whom were also named CoSIDA Academic All-Americans.
-Recently, Whitney Fremeau was named to the inaugural Patriot League All-Academic team while Amy Lepley was named to the team after the 2011-2012 season.
-Overall, Gibbons’ teams have consistently ranked among the best at Holy Cross for overall team GPA, while maintaining their success on the court.
+During Gibbons’ tenure, three players have earned Patriot League Female Scholar Athlete of the Year honors (Kathy Courtney, Ann Lambiotte and Amy O’Brien), and five players have earned Patriot League women’s basketball Scholar-Athlete of the Year honors (Lisa Andrews, Courtney, Brittany Keil, Lambiotte and O’Brien, twice).
+In addition, Gibbons has coached 10 CoSIDA Academic All-District players, three of whom were also named Academic All-Americans.
+Recently, Whitney Fremeau (2011), Amy Lepley (2012) and Alex Smith (2013 & 2014) have been named to the Patriot League All-Academic team.

-Gibbons has led the Crusaders to more victories than any other coach in Holy Cross history during his 26-year tenure.
-He has won 20 or more games in 10 of the last 17 seasons and in 16 seasons overall.
+Gibbons has led the Crusaders to more victories than any other coach in Holy Cross history during his 29-year tenure.
+He has won 20 or more games in 11 of the last 20 seasons and in 17 seasons overall.
 For his career, Gibbons has averaged 19.1 wins per year.

 In his rookie campaign, Gibbons led his squad to an impressive 21-7 overall record and a third place finish in the Metro Atlantic Athletic Conference.
 The 1986-1987 Crusaders finished with a 19-10 overall mark and placed second in the MAAC.
 In 1987-1988, Holy Cross upped its ledger to 21-8 and took second place conference honors.